borfast/acmemegastore/README.md

-# Sample project

 This is a small sample project I made in the past for a job application.
 I decided to publish it on Github, so I cleaned it up, updated it and changed it so it's not easily found by other applicants trying to cheat.

-It implements a new feature for the imaginary Acme Megastore ecommerce platform.
+It implements a new feature for the imaginary Acme Megastore e-commerce platform.
 It produces a list of popular purchases, so customers can see who else bought the same products as them.